The three dimensional Fueter equation and divergence free frames: The Fueter equation

-\begin{remark} \rm Starting from the model case of quaternionic-hermitian matrices one might expect $\sV_k$ to be a Fr\'echet submanifold of $\sV$, or a Hilbert submanifold in a suitable Sobolev completion, of codimension~${2k^2-k}$.
-(This is easy to prove for $k=1$.)
-It would then follow that every path $s\mapsto v^s$ in~$\sV$, with endpoints in $\sV_0$, can be deformed to a path that is transverse to $\sV_1$ and misses $\sV_k$ for $k>1$.
-Then the path $s\mapsto\dd_{v^s}$ has only regular crossings and its spectral flow is the intersection number with~$\sV_1$. \end{remark}
+Conjecture~\ref{con:strat} is motivated by an analogous result for quaterni\-onic-hermitian matrices and by Lemma~\ref{le:V1}.
+If the conjecture is true, then every path $s\mapsto v^s$ in~$\sV$ with endpoints in $\sV_0$ is homotopic, with fixed endpoints, to a path that is transverse to $\sV_1$ and misses $\sV_k$ for $k>1$.
+The resulting path $s\mapsto\dd_{v^s}$ of self-adjoint Fredholm operators then has only regular crossings and its spectral flow is the intersection number with~$\sV_1$.